Liam018/kiosk/README.md

 Git

-Requirements.txt - For installation of Dependencies
+requirements.txt - For installation of Dependencies in python

 users.sql - Database for demo